Tag Archives: 2019 Films

 Grade: B-

-Yesterday (2019) is a film that is silly but sentimental, oozing with a nice quality that becomes tiresome towards the conclusion.
-For those seeking a safe experience, the film will be deemed as wonderful, but for those with an appetite for a left of center grit, the film will only marginally entertain.
+For those seeking a safe experience, the film will be deemed as wonderful, but for those with an appetite for a left-of-center grit, the film will only marginally entertain.
 It’s safe.

 Jack Malick (Patel) is a struggling musician who resides in Lowestoft, England, a suburb of London.
-Unsuccessful, he is nonetheless encouraged by his manager and childhood friend, Ellie (Lilly James), to reach for the stars and never give up his dreams of achieving success.
+Unsuccessful, he is nonetheless encouraged by his manager and childhood friend, Ellie (Lily James), to reach for the stars and never give up his dreams of achieving success.

-One day he is hit by a bus during a global blackout and is hospitalized with a head injury and missing teeth.
-When he performs the Beatles song “Yesterday” for his friends they are blown away by its genius.
-Jack realizes that the entire world has never heard of the legendary band and capitalizes on the stroke of luck, becoming a rock n roll superstar.
+One day, he is hit by a bus during a global blackout and is hospitalized with a head injury and missing teeth.
+When he performs the Beatles song “Yesterday” for his friends, they are blown away by its genius.

 The massive song catalog of the Beatles featured in Yesterday is the best part of the film.
 The pleasure is in wondering which songs will appear next and in what context.
 Jack awkwardly “debuts” the song “Let it Be” to his parents, who continuously botch the name of the song, only showing mild interest.